XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 |-------|-----------|--------------------------------------------------------|-------------|
 | RegularKey | String | Account | (Optional) The public key of a new keypair, to use as the regular key to this account, as a base-58-encoded string in the same format as an account address.
 If omitted, removes the existing regular key. |

 Instead of using an account's master key to sign transactions, you can set an alternate key pair, called the "Regular Key".
 As long as the public key for this key pair is set in the `RegularKey` field of an account this way, then the secret of the Regular Key pair can be used to sign transactions.
-(The master secret can still be used, too, unless you set the [asfDisableMaster account flag](#accountset-flags).)
+(Other methods of signing transactions can also be used, including [multi-signing](#multi-signing) or the master key.

-A Regular Key pair is generated in the same way as any other Ripple keys (for example, with [wallet_propose](reference-rippled.html#wallet-propose)), but it can be changed.
-A Master Key pair is an intrinsic part of the account's identity (the address is derived from the master public key) so the Master Key cannot be changed.
-Therefore, using a Regular Key to sign transactions instead of the master key whenever possible is beneficial to security.
+A Regular Key pair is generated in the same way as any other Ripple keys (for example, with [wallet_propose](rippled-apis.html#wallet-propose)), but it can be changed.
+A Master Key pair is an intrinsic part of the account's identity (the address is derived from the master public key).
+The Master Key can be [disabled](#accountset-flags) but it cannot be changed.
+Therefore, it is beneficial to security sign transactions with a Regular Key instead of the master key whenever possible.
+For even greater security, you can use [multi-signing](#multi-signing), but multi-signing costs additional XRP in transaction fees and reserves.

-If your regular key is compromised, but the master key is not, you can use this method to regain control of your account.
+If your regular key is compromised, but the master key is not, you can use a SetRegularKey transaction to regain control of your account.
 In some cases, you can even send a [key reset transaction](concept-transaction-cost.html#key-reset-transaction) without paying the [transaction cost](#transaction-cost).